tomggill/qbf-solver/README.md

 This tool is written in [Rust](https://www.rust-lang.org/).
 You can download the latest version of the Rust compiler [here](https://rustup.rs/), alternatively you can follow the instructions in the [rust docs](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 The tool is written as a rust crate so no static binaries are created.
 To build the tool use ```cargo build --release``` then run the tool using ```cargo run --release```.

 ## Usage
 The input QBF file format should be in [QDIMACS](http://www.qbflib.org/qdimacs.html) file format.
-The Output is the result Satisfiable or Unsatisfiable when running the solver on an individual instance.
+The output is the result Satisfiable or Unsatisfiable when running the solver on an individual instance.
 When running the solver on a benchmark of instances, a output file is produced containing statistical data and results.
 No command line paramters are required as the configuration of the solver is determined from the config.json file.

 ```json
 {